xaas-cloud/opencloud/services/groupware/DEVELOPER.md

 ### Compose

+There are two options, either

+1. running the Groupware backend with OpenLDAP and Keycloak containers, more akin to a production setup;
+2. running the Groupware backend using the built-in LDAP and OIDC services, for a minimalistic setup that uses less resources and is more likely to be found in a home lab setup.

+In either case, the Docker Compose configuration in `$OCDIR/opencloud/devtools/deployments/opencloud_full/` needs to be modified.

+#### Production Setup

+<a name="prod-setup"></a>

-It first needs to be tuned a little, and for that, edit `$OCDIR/opencloud/devtools/deployments/opencloud_full/.env`, making the following changes (make sure to check out [the shell command-line that automates all of that, below](#automate-env-setup)):
+Edit `$OCDIR/opencloud/devtools/deployments/opencloud_full/.env`, making the following changes (make sure to check out [the shell command-line that automates all of that, below](#automate-env-setup-prod)):

 * change the container image to `opencloudeu/opencloud:dev`:

 ```diff
 -OC_DOCKER_IMAGE=opencloudeu/opencloud-rolling
 +OC_DOCKER_IMAGE=opencloudeu/opencloud